Admission to the major

 10. Four upper-level ECON courses: 3 credits each, numbered 300 or higher.
 See Resource Economics section below under Guidelines for additional information.

 11. Complete the Intercultural and International Requirement for Students entering Fall 2018 or after (Students entering UMass prior to Fall 2018 complete the SBS Global Education requirement) (New for students entering Fall 2018 – Replaces the SBS Global education requirements): This 3 course (9-12 credit) requirement is fulfilled by one of the following options: 1.
 3 courses from SBS (School of Social and Behavioral Sciences) master list of designated Intercultural and International courses.
 2. 9 credits of foreign language.
 3. A combination of three courses, two from a language and one from the designated SBS master list of Intercultural and International Courses.
 4. Completion of a Certificate Program in one of the programs with Intercultural and International emphasis: African Studies, Asian and Asian American Studies, International Agriculture, International Relational, International Scholars Program, Translation and Interpreting Studies, Latin American, Caribbean and Latino Studies.
 5. 9 credits of courses transferred from a UMass International Programs Office approved study abroad program.
-6. 6 credits of courses transferred from a UMass International Programs Office approved study abroad program, plus one course from the SBS master list of Intercultural and International Courses.

 12. Complete either Option A or Option B: